mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 3 A shift in clan politics leaves you shut out in the cold.
 Gain a Contact who stays in touch despite your new status.

-4 Your clan’s fortunes decline.
+4 Your clan's fortunes decline.
 You may continue in this career if you wish but you will gain no Benefit rolls this term or the next.

 5 You are sent to a border world, where your career stagnates.
 Gain Survival 1, Flyer 1, Profession 1 or Navi-gate 1.